 But if you are thinking of creating an LMS, Teachable is not for you.
 In this case, you should go with WordPress and use a solution like LearnDash.

 These are some of the critical differences between Teachable and WordPress for creating and selling online courses.
 Now, let’s look at the cost of building a course website.

 No comparison between the two platforms can be complete unless we take a look at the cost associated with using these platforms.

 In order to sell courses on WordPress, you would incur different costs:

-You should expect to pay $500-$3500 as cost for setup and development to a developer (unless you do everything yourself) and then you can expect to pay a minimum of $700 per year (around $50 per month).
+You should expect to pay $1,000-$3,500 as the cost for setup and development to a developer (unless you do everything yourself) and then you can expect to pay a minimum of $900 per year (around $50 per month).

 The biggest disadvantage here is that you have make most of this investment upfront rather paying it on a monthly basis.

-With Teachable, you have a very simple pricing starting from $0 per month to $99 per month.
-There is a High Volume plan as well which costs $299 per month and is used generally by big clients.
+With Teachable, you have very simple pricing starting from $39 per month to $119 per month.
+There is a Business plan as well which costs $299 per month and is used generally by big clients.

-However, if you are serious about selling online courses, you should get on to Teachable's Basic Plan or above.
-The Basic Plan has a mixed pricing where you pay a monthly cost of $39 per month or $399 per year and also share 5% of your revenue.
+The Basic Plan has mixed pricing where you pay a monthly cost of $39 per month or $399 per year and also share 5% of your revenue.